grafana/tempo/docs/sources/helm-charts/tempo-distributed/get-started-helm-charts/_index.md

 - [Google Cloud Storage configuration documentation]({{< relref "/docs/tempo/latest/configuration/gcs" >}})

 ### Set traces receivers

+The Helm chart values in your `custom.yaml` file are configure to use OTLP.
+If you are using other receivers, then you need to configure them.

 Tempo can be configured to receive data from OTLP, Jaegar, Zipkin, Kafka, and OpenCensus.
 The following example enables OTLP on the distributor.
 For other options, refer to the [distributor documentation]({{< relref "/docs/tempo/latest/configuration#distributor" >}})